joeyglenn12/ryder-cup-2025/README.md

 * Data Cleaning: Cleaned the data to remove missing or inaccurate data points and ensure consistency.
 * Exploratory Data Analysis: Conducted data analysis to understand the distribution of the data and identify any outliers or anomalies.
 * Feature Engineering: Created new features, such as win percentage per event, to better capture golfer performance.
-* Weighted scoring: Developed a scaled scoring model that normalizes key performance metrics and statistical data, allowing for the calculation of numerical scores to rank players consistently across all categories.
+* Weighted Scoring: Developed a scaled scoring model that normalizes key performance metrics and statistical data, allowing for the calculation of numerical scores to rank players consistently across all categories.

 ## Results